 Guacamole With Jicama and Mango

-Maybe our most unusual guacamole recipe, this one pairs the avocado with crisp diced jicama and sweet mango.
+Perhaps our most unusual guacamole recipe, this one pairs the avocado with crisp diced jicama and sweet mango.
 Fruity and refreshing, the dip is a good alternative to some of the heavier foods that you'll likely be eating during the game.

 Cheese Sauce for Cheese Fries and Nachos

-My number one guilty pleasure is without a doubt nacho cheese sauce—the more unnaturally yellow and shiny the better.
-This version is just as satisfying but a little bit less guilt-inducing because it's made with unprocessed cheese.
+My number one guilty pleasure is without a doubt nacho cheese sauce—the more unnaturally yellow and shiny, the better.
+This version is just as satisfying, but a little bit less guilt-inducing, because it's made with unprocessed cheese.
 To replicate the consistency of cheese sauce made with American or Velveeta, we use a mixture of evaporated milk and cornstarch.

 Taco Queso Dip

-Straight cheese sauce is great for burgers and fries, but for dipping chips I prefer something heartier.
+Straight cheese sauce is great for burgers and fries, but for dipping chips, I prefer something heartier.
 Enter this dip, which distills a whole taco night into one bowl.
 The base is equal parts Monterey Jack, sharp cheddar, and ground beef, plus sour cream for a tangy edge.
 We amp up the taco flavor with oregano, cumin, chili powder, jalapeño, onions, and garlic.

 Green Chili Queso Dip

-If I'm eating a green chili queso dip, I want to really taste the chilies—especially if it's made with Hatch chilies rather than poblanos.
+If I'm eating a green chili queso dip, I want to really taste the chilies—especially if it's made with Hatch chilies rather than Poblanos.
 This means keeping the other ingredients relatively subtle so as to not overpower the peppers.
 We like to use equal amounts of Monterey Jack and white American cheeses, plus just a pinch of cayenne.

 Pimento Cheese Dip

 This sauce tastes just like a melted, chip-friendly version of pimento cheese.
-We make it like our basic cheese sauce, but with the additions of mayo, sour cream, and peppers.
+We make it like our basic cheese sauce, but with the addition of mayo, sour cream, and peppers.
 Jarred pimentos work fine and keep the dip super easy, but for the best flavor char, peel, and chop your own fresh red peppers.